Netanyahu pushes back against new pressure over Gaza and hostages: 'No one will preach to me'

 The war has displaced the vast majority of Gaza's 2.3 million people, often multiple times, and plunged the besieged territory into a humanitarian catastrophe, including new fears of a polio outbreak.

 Meanwhile, Israel continued its six-day raid on the Jenin refugee camp in the Israeli-occupied West Bank.
 AP reporters saw bulldozers tearing up roads.
-The Palestinian Red Crescent, whose paramedics are operating in Jenin, said Israeli forces were blocking their ambulances from reaching the wounded.
+The Palestinian Red Crescent said Israeli forces were blocking their ambulances from reaching the wounded.

 Palestinians in a town outside Jenin held a funeral for a 58-year-old man, Ayman Abed, who was arrested the day before and died in Israeli custody.
 The Israeli military said he died from a "cardiac event," but did not provide details.
 Human rights groups have reported abuses of Palestinians detained by Israel, and the military has confirmed the deaths of at least 36 Palestinians in its detention centers since October.

-The Israel says it has killed 14 militants in Jenin, arrested 25 militants and dismantled explosives buried under roads.
+Israel says it has killed 14 militants in Jenin and arrested 25 militants.
 Palestinian health officials say at least 29 people have been killed, including five children.

 Mohannad Hajj Hussein, a Jenin resident, said electricity and water were cut off.
 “We are ready to live by candlelight and we will feed our children from our bodies and teach them resistance and steadfastness in this land,” he said.
 “We will rebuild what the occupation destroyed and we will not kneel.”